fpdotmonkey/online-task-management/OnlineTaskManagement.md

 ## Kanban Board

 For managing the tasks you need to complete, a **kanban board** is an incredibly useful tool for communicating who's working on what and what state each task is in.
-They were originally developed by an industrial engineer at Toyota in the 1950s in order to increase productivity of their production line.
-They work by allowing you to visualize progress in a project and in individual components of a project in the form of cards, which represent project components, moving between various columns, which mark how far a component has progressed.
+They were originally developed by [an industrial engineer at Toyota in the 1950s](https://kanbantool.com/kanban-guide/kanban-history) in order to increase the efficiency of their production line.
+They work by allowing you to visualize progress in a project and the state of individual components of a project.
+The individual components are shown as *cards* which can move between *lists* or *columns* which mark the progression.

 [Here's one](https://github.com/tetrabiodistributed/project-tetra-display/projects/1) that I'm using for the ventilator splitter I'm working on.
 When I'm planning out what work I need to do, I'll create these cards in the *Backlog* column.
 Then when I'd like to get some work done, I'll move one of the cards into the *WIP* (work in progress) column.
 I've got this *Blocked* column here for when I can't proceed with work on a card that I've already started because I'm waiting on work from someone else.
 But when those sorts of conflicts are resolved and I finish work on a card, I move it to the *Review* column.
 Then I'll ask one of my team members to take a look at my work to make sure it looks good.
 This reviewer role is actually a super useful thing to have mentors do.
 Their experience means that they'll be able to share with you best practices for how to do what your doing and tell you when there's an easier way to do what you're trying to do.
 Finally, work goes into the *Closed* column.
 It's super important to have this column rather than just deleting the cards because you can look at how much work you've finished over the course of the season.